Chinese idioms A to D

 A feigned maneuver designed to outwit.
 After the fall of the Qin dynasty Liu Bei sent out troops to repair a plank road presumably to mount an attack, but he actually moved his troops across the Wei River at Chencang and so surprised his enemy.

-八仙过海,各显神通 [八仙過海各顯神通]
+, [八仙過海各顯神通]

 The Eight Immortals crossing the sea all have there own particular skills

-Everyone has their own special skills to contribute
+Everyone has their own special skills to contribute.

-八字没一撇 [八字沒一撇]
+[八字沒一撇]

 The character for eight takes two strokes to write not just one

-You can't do everything on your own
+You can't do everything on your own.

-It takes two to Tango
+Roughly equivalent to: It takes two to Tango.

-班门弄斧 [班門弄斧]
+弄斧 [班門弄斧]

-Demonstrating the axe at Ban?s door
+Demonstrating the axe at Ban's door

 Lu Ban (c.
 500BCE) was a master engineer inventor and carpenter.
-So trying to show off you skills with an axe (or adze in those days) at his door was being rather pretentious.
-So the phrase means to show off your feeble skills in front of a real expert.
+So trying to show off your skills with an axe (or adze in those days) at Lu Ban's door is behaving rather pretentiously.
+So the phrase means to stupidly show off your feeble skills in front of a real expert.

-Teaching your grandmother to suck eggs
+Roughly equivalent to: Teaching your grandmother to suck eggs.

-包藏祸心 [包藏禍心]
+[包藏禍心]

 Harboring evil intentions